-85. Household final consumption expenditure covers the consumption of goods and services for individual purposes.
+92. Household final consumption expenditure covers the consumption of goods and services for individual purposes.
 It contains the purchased goods and services, i.e. consumption of goods and services paid by the households, consumption of own accounts goods and the wages and salaries in kind from the employers.

-86. The main data sources used for the estimation of household final consumption expenditures are the Household Budget Survey, the Retail Trade survey and several other surveys conducted by HCSO (e.g. telecommunication survey).
+93. The main data sources used for the estimation of household final consumption expenditures are the Household Budget Survey, the Retail Trade survey and several other surveys conducted by HCSO (e.g. telecommunication survey).
 The characteristics of these data sources are outlined in chapter 5.7 on the Household Final Consumption Expenditure.

 1.6.2.2.
-Final consumption expenditure of government
+Government final consumption expenditure

-- 87. According to ESA95 the government final consumption expenditure is divided into two parts: - The value of the goods and services produced by general government itself other than own-account capital formation and sales; - As for general government, purchases of goods and services produced by market producers that are supplied to households without any transformation as social transfers in kind.
-This implies that the general government just pays for goods and services that the sellers provide to households. - Central government units and extra-budgetary funds are registered by the Ministry of Finance.
-Local governments and their institutions are registered at regional institutions.
-The coverage of these registers is complete. - For the compilation of data referring to the central Government sector the estimates are based on annual reports of government institutions and on the government budget.
-Each government institution has an annual report, and all of them are included in the government budget.
-Therefore, the common data of the two sources are identical. - Local government institutions have similar annual financial reports, and the Ministry of Finance uses them for compiling the report on the revenues and outlays of the local Government sector.
-There is no difference in the data of the two sources.
+- 94. According to ESA95 the government final consumption expenditure is divided into two parts: - The value of the goods and services produced by the general government itself other than ownaccount capital formation and sales;

+- Goods and services purchased by General government of from market producers that are supplied to households - without any transformation - as social transfers in kind.
+This implies that the general government pays for those goods and services which are provided to households by the market producers.

+• Government units are registered by the Hungarian State Treasury.
+The coverage of this register is complete.

+• The estimates for the compilation of the government sector are based on annual reports of government institutions and on the report of the execution of the budget.
+Each government institution has to submit an annual report, and all their activities are included in the government budget.
+Therefore, the common data sets derived form the two sources are identical.

 1.6.2.3.
-Final consumption expenditure of NPISHs
+NPISHs final consumption expenditure

-- 88. Final consumption expenditure of NPISHs includes two categories: - the value of the goods and services produced by NPISHs other than own-account capital formation and other than expenditure made by households and other units which means their non-market output - expenditures by NPISHs on goods or services produced by market producers and redistributed through their intermediate non-profit activities to households for consumption
+95. For NPISHs the final consumption expenditure includes two categories:

+- the value of the goods and services produced by NPISHs other than own-account capital formation and other than expenditure made by households and other units which means their non-market output - expenditures by NPISHs on goods or services produced by market producers and redistributed through their intermediate non-profit activities to households for consumption